GR Supra (2019-)

-Car tax rates have risen again from April 2021, with owners of hybrids, diesels and petrol cars all paying more.
-Those buying expensive electric cars, costing more than £40,000, will continue to be exempt from a rule that previously saw them paying a tax supplement.
+Car tax rates rose again in April 2021, with owners of hybrids, diesels and petrol cars all paying more.

-Away from coronavirus, below we lay out everything you need to know about the different car tax rates and rules, and what you'll be paying.
+Below we lay out everything you need to know about the different vehicle tax rates and rules, and what you'll be paying.

-The rate of car tax you'll pay is based on the date the car was first registered.
-This is not always the same date you bought the car, if you bought it used.
+The rate of car tax you'll pay is based on the date the car was first registered, which is why this is important.

-The first registration date can be found in your car's V5C document (your proof of ownership document).
+You can find the first registration date in your car's V5C document (your proof of ownership document).
 But to save you digging that out, the easiest way to check is to go to the and enter your registration.

 This free service will reveal the car's first registration date along with other useful information, such as when the MOT is due to expire and the car's European emission status (eg Euro 6).

-There are two main rates for cars that were registered as new after 1 April 2017:
+There are three main rates for cars that were registered as new after 1 April 2017:

 Anybody who buys a new diesel car that doesn’t comply with RDE Act 2 (RDE2) emission testing pays a higher amount of car tax in the first year of ownership.

 New RDE tests came into force in September 2017, but not all new cars had to comply with these new testing procedures until 1 September 2019.
 Find out more about official tests, and how our tests compare, by going to .

 The rules are not being back dated; they only affect those buying a new diesel car that was first registered on or after 1 April 2018.